JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Load the data

 To retrieve the data about the rocket launches in the view model, you'll need an instance of `KoinHelper` from the Multiplatform library.
 It will allow you to call the SDK function with the correct database driver.

-1. In `ContentView.swift`, pass it in through the constructor:
+1. In `ContentView.swift`, expand the `ViewModel` class to create a `KoinHelper` object and the `loadLaunches` function:

    ```swift
    extension ContentView {